Saudi Arabia water crisis: how do they handle sustainable agriculture and water management?

 The Gulf Cooperation Council (GCC) countries—Saudi Arabia, the United Arab Emirates (UAE), Oman, Qatar, Kuwait, and Bahrain—face some of the most severe water challenges in the world.
 These nations are situated in one of the most arid regions on Earth, where natural water resources are limited, and the threat of desertification looms large.
 Simone Landhuis, Agricultural Counselor for this region at the Dutch Embassy in Saudi Arabia, works on navigating these complexities with innovative solutions on sustainable agriculture and water management.

-Desert dune
+desert dune

 "In the Gulf Cooperation Council (GCC) countries, we face significant water challenges.
 The climate is exceptionally dry, and natural water resources are scarce.
 Salinization is a growing problem across the region," Landhuis begins.